 NICB reviews its capital structure to ensure that it will be able to continue as a going concern and comply with the regulators' Margin of Solvency.
-As at 31st December 2018, NICB complied with the regulators' requirements on Margin of Solvency.
-The capital structure of NICB comprises share capital, investment revaluation reserves and retained earnings.
+As at 31st December 2019, NICB complied with the regulators' requirements on Margin of Solvency.
+The capital structure of NICB comprises share capital and retained earnings.
 NICB's overall strategy remains unchanged from 2014.